trockerapp/trocker/WebstoreDesc.md

 - Improvements in heuristic tracker detection.

 2.1.0:
-- Added support for Google Inbox and Microsoft outlook.
+- Added support for Google Inbox and Microsoft Outlook.
 Heuristic tracker detection and showing number of trackers in each email now works in Google's Inbox and Microsoft's Outlook.com in addition to Gmail.
 - Block even more trackers everywhere (now iOS MailTracker in addition to others)

 2.0.3: